WangZY233/WangZY233.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [[Full Video]](https://www.bilibili.com/video/BV1AT421Y7zC/?spm_id_from=333.788&vd_source=489551d6eb0d2b01434cfa08d681ad35)
-- End-to-end entire process of making coffee
+- End-to-end entire process of making coffee using humanoid robot Ginger and reinforcement learning, including clicking the button of the coffee machine, grasping the coffee cups and delivering the coffee to the designated place, etc
-- Overcoming zero position error of 0-5 degrees
+- Overcoming zero position error of 0-5 degrees and tolerance of target position offset
-- Over 90% Success Rate in entire process
+- Over 90% success rate in entire process in real Robot
-- Actual deployment to the Dataa Robotics Showroom
+- Actual deployment to the Dataa Robotics Showroom and reported by <a href="https://zqb.cyol.com/html/2019-06/18/nbs.D110000zgqnb_11.htm">China Youth Daily</a>.

 </div>